parth-bh/tools-data-science/readme.md

     *   Forecasting with ARIMA: Employed to predict new death cases in the COVID-19 dataset.
     *   Pycaret: Utilized on an inbuilt dataset to understand how Pycaret runs multiple models simultaneously and identifies the best-performing model.
     *   Decision Tree: Developed decision tree models for classification tasks.
-    *   TextBlob: Conducted sentiment analysis using TextBlob."
+    *   TextBlob: Conducted sentiment analysis using TextBlob.

 You can find these models in the "ML-Models" folder